-As exciting as it might sound, flying with diabetes can be very stressful sometimes.
-But, MILLIONS of people with diabetes travel by plane are every month, and NONE of them has had any serious problems.
+As exciting as it might sound, flying with diabetes can be very stressful to some of us.
+But, millions of people with diabetes travel by plane every month, and we can guarantee that none of them has had any serious problems.

 We’re not going into details as to why you should carry a diabetes travel letter when flying with diabetes here.
 If you want more detailed information, please refer to our article specially dedicated to the subject.

 Should you carry a diabetes travel letter signed by your doctor, you should not have any problems passing through airport security with your diabetic supplies.
 Insulin pens, vials, cartridges, insulin pumps, blood glucose meters, continuous glucose monitoring sensors, needles, syringes, diabetes tablets, lancets, and any other diabetic supplies, are all ALLOWED to pass through TSA airport security system.

 But to be completely safe, you do need to have a diabetes travel letter from your doctor specifying that you are a diabetic patient and listing all of your diabetes supplies.

 To make things easier for you, as well as for your doctor, we’ve prepared this ready-to-print diabetes travel letter template.